 Celebrations and Comfort Foods

-Holidays and family gatherings often feature calorie-heavy dishes.
-Over time, our brains connect these foods with happiness.
-This makes it easier to overindulge during stress or sadness.
+Meals filled with fat and sugar mostly occur on holidays and family gatherings.
+Over time, our brains connect these foods with happiness, making it easier to binge eat during stress or sadness.

 Advertising and Marketing Influence

 Ads for fast food or sugary drinks use emotional appeals.
-Commercials show smiling families eating burgers or ice cream bowls.
-This creates false associations between these foods and positive experiences.
+Commercials show smiling families eating burgers or ice cream bowls, creating false associations between these foods and positive experiences.

 This constant exposure pushes us toward choices that harm our long-term health.